Asphalt shingles ice dam

 Improve Attic Insulation

-Ensure your attic has adequate insulation, at least R-38, to prevent heat from escaping and melting snow on the roof.
+Ensure your attic has adequate insulation (at least R-38) to prevent heat loss and reduce the risk of ice dam formation.

 2. 2